-- Agree a suitable date for a meeting with the worker and the companion (paragraph 110). - The worker should tell the employer who the chosen companion is (paragraph 112). - The companion can have a say at the hearing but cannot answer questions for the worker (paragraphs 113-114). - Workers should not be disadvantaged for exercising their right or acting as a companion (paragraph 116).
+- Agree a suitable date with the worker and the companion. - The worker should tell the employer who the chosen companion is. - The companion can have a say at the hearing but cannot answer questions for the worker. - Don't disadvantage workers who have applied the right, or their companions.